 We offer semen storage services, including 1 year, 2 years, and 3 years.

-Ultrasounds for pregnancy in dogs are done 25 to 30 days after breeding.
-Similar to ultrasounds in humans, they are safe, painless and non-intrusive for dogs as well.
+Ultrasounds for pregnancy in dogs are done 30 days after breeding.
+Similar to ultrasounds in humans, they are safe, painless and non-invasive for dogs as well.